DVD-by-mail: Mexico

-Blockbuster Online started DVD Rentals in Mexico during 2007, after the chain acquired a local startup called MovieNet.
+Blockbuster Online started DVD rentals in Mexico during 2007, after the chain acquired a local startup called MovieNet.

 Brazil

 Blockbuster Online started DVD rentals in Brazil during 2006 and now offers Blu-ray plans as well.
 The 3-disc unlimited rental plan costs R$49.90/month with unlimited exchanges.
-Along the decade, the number of online rental services in Brazil has rocketed up.
-Among the most popular are NetMovies and Pipoca Online.

 Europe

 United Kingdom

 Given the relatively small geographical area and high population density of the UK, online DVD rentals have some differences from the US, as a single shipping facility can serve the entire country.
+In-Movies.com launched the UK's first subscription service in May 2000 at £14.99 per month for a 3 disc plan and merged with Screen Select in December 2003.
 In April 2006, LoveFilm merged with its major rival Video Island, which had operated ScreenSelect and other brands, and in February 2008, LoveFilm acquired Amazon's DVD rental business in the UK and German markets.
 In return, Amazon became the largest shareholder of LoveFilm.
 LoveFilm ceased operating on 31st October 2017.
 Cinema Paradiso is now the only remaining supplier of rental DVDs in the UK.